 “The exception proves the rule,” Jack hopes.

-“Maybe saving your life gave me an edge.”
+“Maybe saving your life gives me an edge.”

 “Yeah, I couldn’t stand being away from him for days.
 I even dragged him on vacation.
 Now my family treats him like a lost son.
 And I’m the prodigal one.”